-No student may enter the professional curriculum (the required upper-division social work courses) unless the student has been admitted to the University as described in General Information and has been admitted to the major in social work by the assistant dean for undergraduate programs, following recommendation by the BSW Curriculum Committee, according to the procedures below.
+No social work major may advance to the practice sequence unless the student has been admitted to the University as described in General Information and has been approved to advance to the practice sequence by the assistant dean for undergraduate programs, following recommendation by the BSW Curriculum Committee, according to the procedures below.
 All students are considered according to the policies given in the editions of the General Information catalog and the Undergraduate catalog that are in effect at the time of the application.

-The Steve Hicks School of Social Work considers students for admission to the major twice a year, during the fall and spring semesters.
-Admission applications are distributed during mandatory information sessions held by the Office of Academic Affairs.
+The Steve Hicks School of Social Work considers students for advancement to the practice sequence twice a year, during the fall and spring semesters.
+Advancement applications are distributed online through the BSW Gazette and email announcements.
 The application allows the student to describe their background and motivation to enter the social work profession as well as any special experiences that enhance the student's application.

-The Steve Hicks School of Social Work limits admission to the major to the number of students for whom a professional education of high quality can be provided.
+The Steve Hicks School of Social Work limits advancement to the practice sequence to the number of students for whom a professional education of high quality can be provided.
 Because of enrollment restrictions dictated by the availability of faculty members and facilities, some applicants may be denied admission even though they meet the following minimum requirements.

 - The applicant must have completed at least 45 semester hours of coursework, including at least 30 hours chosen from the following requirements:

 - The applicant must have completed the following courses with a grade of at least C in each course: Social Work 310, 312, 313, 318, and 325.
 The applicant must also have a University grade point average of at least 2.50 in courses that are part of the social work major requirements.
-Social Work 310 must be completed a semester before applying to the major.
+Social Work 310 must be completed a semester before applying for advancement to the practice sequence.